The Marvelous Land Of Oz

 asked.

-way to Glinda's palace," answered the Woodman; "I've traveled
+a long way to Glinda's palace," answered the Woodman; "I've

 it."

-we to know how fast the Gump is flying?" persisted the boy.
-"We
+how are we to know how fast the Gump is flying?" persisted the

-true enough," the Scarecrow replied, a little uneasily.
-"But I
+is all true enough," the Scarecrow replied, a little uneasily.

 plains